braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/push_story.md

 nav_title: Push Stories
 platform: Android
 page_order: 5.91
-description: "This article shows how to set up push stories for your Android application."
+description: "This article shows how to set up Push Stories for your Android application."
 channel:
   - push